secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 Since PubSec does not qualify for Comp Neutral, comp neutral calculations will not be impacted.

 Expectation is that the FSI account owner will receive quota retirement and comp on these Opportunities against their Assist component of their plan.
-Regional bookings will apply to the Fulfillment Partner owner/rest of the PubSec Channel team.
+Regional bookings will apply to the transacting Partner Account Owner/rest of the PubSec Channel team.

 For any questions, please reach out to #pub-sec-channels.